Saint Library

 Basilica Built Over His Tomb

-Pope Damasus I constructs the Basilica Apostolorum (San Sebastiano fuori le mura) on the Appian Way over Sebastian's tomb, cementing his veneration in Rome.
+Pope Damasus I builds the Basilica Apostolorum (today San Sebastiano fuori le mura) on the Appian Way over the site of Sebastian's burial, cementing his veneration in Rome.

 680